Indictments against Donald Trump

 In 2023, four criminal indictments were filed against Donald Trump, then a former president of the United States.
 Two were on state charges (one in New York and one in Georgia) and the other two, one of which was replaced by a superseding indictment, were on federal charges (one in Florida and one in the District of Columbia).
 Trump pleaded not guilty to all charges against him.
+He was convicted in New York, but charges were dropped in the Georgia case and the two federal cases.